-Changes to brain function as the result of an external force (as opposed to an internal disease or condition) can be mild, such as in the case of lower-grade concussions, or extremely serious, which can result in memory loss, personality changes, and an inability to execute the core functions of the brain.
+Traumatic brain injuries are changes to brain function as the result of an external force as opposed to an internal disease or condition.
+These injuries can be mild, such as in the case of lower-grade concussions, or extremely serious, which can result in memory loss, personality changes, and an inability to execute the core functions of the brain.

 Traumatic brain injuries (TMI’s) can result from motor vehicle and boating accidents.
 Slip and fall accidents are the most common according to the Mayo Clinic.
 TMI’s may also result from violence which includes firearm accidents and assaults.
 Automobile and motorcycle accidents are frequently responsible for traumatic brain injuries, but physical, cognitive, and emotional abilities can be impaired by a broad range of trauma.